jyrkioraskari/IFCtoB4R-DM_OpenAPI/README.md

 # IFCtoLBD_OpenAPI
+Version 1.01

-An OpenAPI implementation for IFCtoLBD converter.
+An Restful OpenAPI implementation for IFCtoLBD converter.

 ## Changes
 - IFCtoLBD was added.
 BOT+SMLS has a separate REST interface